kgdn/buffet/README.md

 > When contributing to Buffet's back-end, please follow the [PEP 8](https://pep8.org/) style guide for Python code.
 Please ensure that your code follows the [PEP 8](https://pep8.org/) style guide and that your commit messages are clear and concise.
 Use the Black code formatter, isort, and pylint to format your code and check for errors.

 > [!IMPORTANT]
-> When contributing to Buffet's front-end, use ESLint, Prettier, and Stylelint to format your code and check for errors.
-Please ensure that your code follows the [Airbnb JavaScript Style Guide](https://airbnb.io/javascript/).
+> When contributing to Buffet's front-end, use ESLint, Prettier and Stylelint to format your code and check for errors.

 ## License